lean-dojo/LeanDojo/docs/source/user-guide.rst

   :width: 800
   :alt: An illustration of how LeanDojo works

-Next, we explain each concept in mode detail.
+Next, we explain each concept in more detail.

 .. _lean-repo-and-files: